mmbman/Katagiri/1986-07-23-Verse-of-Opening-the-Sutra.md

 > [Of] yore, I [followed] countless buddhas, and perfectly trod the right ways of the profound and the wonderful law, [...] which are difficult to perceive and perform.

 This is exactly the same as the first and second lines of the *Verse of Opening the Sutra*.
 The translation of the words is different, but originally it’s the same meaning, same letters.
 So here it says, “perfectly trod the right ways of the profound and wonderful law.”
-That means “unsurpassed, penetrating and perfect dharma”; that is translated here as “the profound and wonderful law.” “... which are difficult to perceive and perform”: that means “which are very rare to see, or to listen to, or to keep it.”
+That means “unsurpassed, penetrating and perfect dharma”; that is translated here as “the profound and wonderful law.”

+“... which are difficult to perceive and perform”: that means “which are very rare to see, or to listen to, or to keep it.”

-And also, the *Saddharma Puṇḍarīka Sutra* says:
+And also the *Saddharma Puṇḍarīka Sutra* says:

 > Again, I say to Shariputra, the [faultless] and inscrutable, profound and mysterious \[law], [...]
 I now have wholly attained.

 Here it uses different terms.
-“Profound and mysterious Law,” that is “profound, perfect, and penetrating dharma.”
+“Profound and mysterious law,” that is “profound, perfect, and penetrating dharma.”

 #### 32:02